How Badger Crime Has Shaped What I Do

-So instead, I am honoured to be Naturewatch Foundation’s first ever Wildlife Crime Adviser.
-The first year in post has certainly been busy, successful, and a joy to work with such an efficient, productive and welcoming team.
+So instead, I was honoured to be Naturewatch Foundation’s first ever Wildlife Crime Adviser, and since June 2019, their Animal Crime Manager.
+It has certainly been busy, successful, and a joy to work with such an efficient, productive and welcoming team.

 I’m a former Police Officer with 30 years’ service with the Metropolitan Police and Northumbria Police.
 Latterly as a Wildlife Crime Officer, I led several investigations concerning badger persecution, which culminated in me receiving the RSPCA Special Investigation Award in 2012.

-Since retiring, I have continued to work in the wildlife crime arena within the charity sector as an Investigation and Intelligence Officer, and now as Naturewatch Foundation’s Wildlife Crime Adviser.
+After retiring, I have continued to work in the wildlife crime arena within the charity sector as an Investigation and Intelligence Officer, and now as Naturewatch Foundation’s Animal Crime Manager.

-During this past year, Naturewatch Foundation’s Badger Baiting Campaign has grown both in structure and recognition amongst our peer partners within the wildlife crime arena, resulting in a comment at the National Enforcers Conference that we are now known and recognised as one of the key players.
+Since 2017, Naturewatch Foundation’s badger baiting campaign has grown both in structure and recognition amongst our peer partners within the wildlife crime arena, resulting in a comment at the National Enforcers Conference that we are now known and recognised as one of the key players.

 Our influence and contribution has been achieved by being members of key groups such as the UK Badger Persecution Priority Delivery Group, where I sit as the secretariat, the Partnership for Action against Wildlife crime, the Wildlife and Countryside Link consortium of NGO’s and our contribution to their annual wildlife crime reports and, most recently, membership of the newly developed Cyber Enabled Wildlife Crime Priority Delivery Group.